Self-organized homogenization of flow networks: Results

-In fact, homogenization will always take place as long as the fraction of the two cubic terms in \Eqref{eq:homo} is smaller than one.
-Here, we remind ourselves that wall erosion is determined by the Michaelis-Menten kinetics, captured by \Eqref{eq:widthdyn}.
-Thus, homogenization of erosion is tied to the variation of enzyme absorbed to channel walls $c_w$ and, consequently, enzyme distributed within channels across a channel network.
+In fact, homogenization will always take place as long as the fraction of the two cubic terms in \Eqref{eq:homo} is bigger than one.
+Here, we remind ourselves that wall erosion is determined by Michaelis-Menten kinetics, captured by \Eqref{eq:widthdyn}.
+Thus, homogenization by erosion is tied to the variation of enzyme absorbed into the channel walls $c_w$ and, consequently, enzyme distributed within channels across a channel network.